ZupIT/horusec-docs/content/en/docs/References/Manager/Repository management.md

 * **Repository user**
   * View the repository's dashboard users have access to.

-See the gif below an example with the repository invitation to new users:
+See an example below with the repository invitation to new users:

 ![](/docs/usuario-de-repo-en_us.gif)